-The COVID-19 crisis has now been wreaking havoc for nearly nine months, turning wedding plans in Philadelphia upside down and forcing the happy couples to either reschedule their big day or celebrate downsize it significantly, or BOTH.
+The COVID-19 crisis has now been wreaking havoc for nearly nine months, turning wedding plans in Philadelphia upside down and forcing the happy couples to either reschedule their big day or celebrate and downsize it significantly, or BOTH.

 It’s time for you to put on your thinking cap and start to be creative.
 Think outside the box and use your imagination.
 There has never been a better time to go outside the lines of the common wedding ceremony.
-Make it fun, make it yours.
+Make it fun, and make it yours.
 Here are six creative ways to plan a wedding during COVID-19.

 1. Book a Great Wedding Band or Wedding DJ

 Just because you can’t pack the dance floor doesn’t mean you can’t enjoy live music and dance together at a socially acceptable distance.
 There are lots of great music options in the Philadelphia area when searching for Philadelphia wedding bands or a live band near me that will ensure your wedding is fun and entertaining.

 The key is finding experienced wedding musicians or wedding DJs in Philadelphia who can follow socially distancing restrictions while making you and your guests feel like you are the center of attention.
 The best bands and wedding DJs in Philadelphia are artists when it comes to creating a party atmosphere that doesn’t feel distanced or awkward.